OliStein/rosy_readout/README.txt

 	- When setting the Post Mortem parameters -> server response:
 	  I didn't understand you.
 (This message is not expected)
 	- Further commands lead to time out error

+12.02.2015
+- Problem:
+	time out or error message when setting up post mortem or histogram mode SOLVED

+- Solution:
+	forcing the script to sleep for a short time (1 second) before requesting the server answer

+- Modes and parameters can be set

+- Device can be armed

+- Status of the device can be requested

+- Problem:
+	No data transfer, device doesn't trigger